umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index-v8.md

 In order to access custom form fields, these are available in the `RecordFields` property.

-Furthermore there exists an extension method named `ValueAsString` on  `IRecord` in `Umbraco.Forms.Core.Services`, such that you can get the value as string given the alias of the field.
+Furthermore, there exists an extension method named `ValueAsString` on `IRecord` in `Umbraco.Forms.Core.Services`, such that you can get the value as a string given the alias of the field.

 This extension method will handle multi-value fields by comma separating the values.
 E.g. "A, B, C"